iamdro/ItemManager/README.md

 ## Easy Install and Deploy
 # Requirements
 * NodeJs
-* Mysql databse with an empy schema
+* Mysql database with an empy schema

 # Setup
-+ Modify item-manager-api/config.js with your databse credetials.
++ Modify item-manager-api/config.js with your database credentials.
 The api will create the required tables on a successful first run.
 + From a command line
 ```sh
 $ chmod +x installAndRun.sh